VonAlphaBisZulu/cobrapy-website/content/packages/straindesign.md

 modules.
 The package uses state-of-the art preprocessing methods, supports CPLEX, Gurobi, GLPK and SCIP and provides a number of enhanced tools for analyzing computed intervention strategies, for example, 2D and 3D plots of user-selected metabolic fluxes and yields.
-Furthermore, a user-friendlyGUI-based interface for the StrainDesign package has been implemented in the metabolic modeling software CNApy.
+Furthermore, a user-friendly, GUI-based interface for the StrainDesign package has been implemented in the metabolic modeling software CNApy.